khushaljethava/khushaljethava.github.io/_posts/2026-03-27-model-context-protocol-python.md

 ### Keep tools narrow

 Do not create one tool called `do_everything`.
 Smaller tools are easier for models to choose correctly and easier for you to test.
+When I built AI agent workflows for image segmentation using ControlNet, I learned this the hard way -- a broad "process_image" tool caused constant misrouting, while splitting it into "segment_image," "apply_controlnet," and "postprocess_output" gave the model clear decision boundaries.

 ### Put read-only data in resources